ajblk/SyntaxHighlightGenerator-v3.0/README.md

 # How to use
 Check this Online Syntax Highlight Generator Tool in http://ajblk.github.io/SyntaxHighlightGenerator-v3.0/OnlineGenerator.html

-For more step by step TODO explaination in this blog http://codeworkout.blogspot.com/2014/07/online-generator-tool-for-code-syntax_18.html
+For more step by step TODO explaination, check in this blog http://codeworkout.blogspot.com/2014/07/online-generator-tool-for-code-syntax_18.html